SebastianUA/terraform/aws/examples/rds/README.md

 - `db_instance_character_set_name` - The character set name to use for DB encoding in Oracle instances.
 This can't be changed.
 For ex: utf8 (`default = ""`)
 - `db_instance_parameter_group_name` - Name of the DB parameter group to associate.
 For ex: default.mysql5.6 (`default = ""`)
 - `db_instance_maintenance_window` - The daily time range (in UTC) during which maintenance window are enabled.
 Must not overlap with backup_window.
 For ex: SUN 12:30AM-01:30AM ET (`default = sun:04:30-sun:05:30`)
 - `db_instance_replicate_source_db` - Specifies that this resource is a Replicate database, and to use this value as the source database.
-This correlates to the identifier of another Amazon RDS Database to replicate. (`default = ""`)
+This correlates to the identifier of another Amazon RDS Database to replicate. (`default = null`)
 - `db_instance_publicly_accessible` - (Optional) Bool to control if instance is publicly accessible.
 Default is false. (`default = False`)
 - `db_instance_multi_az` - If the RDS instance is multi AZ enabled. (`default = False`)
 - `db_instance_availability_zone` - (Optional) The AZ for the RDS instance. (`default = null`)